WindVChen/Diff-Harmonization/README.md

 The code supports either harmonize a single image, or harmonize a bunch of images.
 When the harmonization loop is finished, you can cherrypick the best one among a number of harmonized results.

-Note that since Diff-Harmonization is a zero-shot method, the results are not always good.
-If generating bad results, we recommend you to try different initial environmental text to get the best results.
+(**Note:** Since Diff-Harmonization is a Zero-Shot method, the results are not always good.
+If generating bad results, we recommend you to try different initial environmental text to get the best results.)

 ### Harmonize a single image